auraphp/Aura.Router/README.md

 ));
 ?>
 ```

+> N.b.: Note that the leadig slash separator is inside the params token, not
+> outside it.

 With that, the following routes will all match the 'archive' route, and will
 set the appropriate values: